 "Dead Woman Walking" is a blog from the blogsite "Telling Knots".
 While the author remains anonymous, she shares her struggles with stage IV breast cancer online from the perspective of a person who loves live.
-Visit her at "Telling Knots.com".
+Visit her at "Telling Knots.org".

 (provided with permission from Telling Knots).

 Metastatic Breast Cancer is a malignancy in my body.. waiting to spread and ultimately destroy my life and kill me.
 It means I have no control over what is going on inside me.
 Metastasis means fear.. always present fear.
 I live from scan to scan.. waiting to hear those dreaded words.. terrified that the next treatment will destroy my quality of life and terrified that there will be no next treatment available.
 Metastasis means having to find people who understand how I feel.. and then being there as so many of them die.
 Metastasis means learning to be kinder to myself because fighting this disease, fighting the cancer battle - it's just too exhausting.
 I hate what it does to me every single day.. and I am so appreciative that I am able to be alive to hate what it is doing to me.
 And this disease has taught me how to have hope.. against all odds... hope that I will be cured.